Ho456/RTI-System/README.md

 # simulation.py
 A python file for simulation with forward simulation RSSI data.
 # demo_video
-Video demonstration for the system.
+Video Demonstration for the system.